imagej/imagej.github.io/_pages/news/2011-03-07_-_New_Fiji_Release__Madison.md

 There is now a plugin calculating the *Shape Index Map*, a per-pixel value describing the shape of the height-field corresponding to the image.

-It is now possible to turn a binary image of points into a point selection, by starting {% include bc content='Edit | Selection | Points from Mask'%}.
+It is now possible to turn a binary image of points into a point selection, by starting {% include bc path='Edit | Selection | Points from Mask'%}.

 There is now a plugin that saves the current image in EPS (Encapsulated PostScript) format.
 Thanks to Wilhelm Burger.

-Use {% include bc content='Plugins | Transform | Panorama equirectangular view'%} to look at 360° panorama photographs and pan around.
+Use {% include bc path='Plugins | Transform | Panorama equirectangular view'%} to look at 360° panorama photographs and pan around.
 Thanks to Stephan Saalfeld.

 User-visible changes
 ====================